top of page

 An invalid Will can result in your assets being administered under the Distribution Rules of Intestacy.
 Securing the professional guidance of an attorney can resolve these issues.
 Making the best plan and the best Will takes knowledge and expert advice.

-If you choose to prepare one without an attorney, you may not end up with a valid Will, as Wills have formalities of execution that are fixed by state law.
+If you choose to prepare A Will without an attorney, you may not end up with a valid Will, as Wills have formalities of execution that are fixed by state law.
+YouTube Video>

 Do you know that property held jointly with another may not be distributed by a Will?